 Co-op Power Boston Metro East exists to build a multi-class, multi-racial movement for a sustainable and just energy future.
 Metro East will get people involved as residents – looking at ways we can reduce our energy use, energy costs, green house gas emissions, and reliance on fossil fuels.
 We will get people involved as workers growing new jobs in a community-based green economy.
 We will get people involved as human beings – connecting with each other, with their communities, learning together about the key energy and economic challenges before us today, and raising up our voices to have a say in how our communities and local economies work.

-Co-op Power Boston Metro East is a local organizing council of Co-op Power, a consumer-owned sustainable energy cooperative serving New England and New York.
-Co-op Power is a multi-racial, multi-class movement for a just and sustainable energy future.
-It is organized as a decentralized network of energy groups, Metro East being one of them.
-Groups in Co-op Power develop programs together like this weatherization barn raising program, the solar hot water barn raising program, group energy purchasing programs, and support for community owned green jobs and green energy businesses.
+Co-op Power Boston Metro East is a Community Energy Co-op in the Co-op Power network.
+Co-op Power is a multi-racial, multi-class movement for a just and sustainable energy future in New England and New York.
+It is organized as a decentralized network of energy cooperatives, Metro East being one of them.
+Cooperatives in Co-op Power develop programs together like a weatherization barn raising program, a solar hot water barn raising program, group energy purchasing programs, and support for community owned green jobs and green energy businesses.
 Co-op Power operates on a not-for-profit basis.
 Co-op Power member equity support these projects.

 Community Leaders launched Co-op Power Boston Metro East to help Co-op Power members and residents of the Boston area address the high cost of energy.
 The first step was to support the development of community-owned green jobs and green energy.
 Co-op Power partnered with ACE (Alternatives for Community and Environment), BWA (Boston Workers Alliance), CPA (Chinese Progressive Association), Boston Connects, and CLU (Community Labor United) to support the business planning and business development for new community-owned businesses, including a community-owned Energy Services Company.